Zweih/qp/README.md

 # license
 this project is licensed under GPL-3.0-only.

-for use cases not compatible with the GPL — such as proprietary redistribution or integration into ML/LLM systems — a separate commercial license is available. see LICENSE.commercial for details.
+for use cases not compatible with the GPL, such as proprietary redistribution or integration into ML/LLM systems, a separate commercial license is available. see LICENSE.commercial for details.